RituparnaSharma/Projects/Twitter comments Sentiment Analyisis/README.md

 ## OBJECTIVES

-##### This is a simple sentiment analysis prediction model.In this repository there are two model.each model is building on different dataset.
+##### It is a simple sentiment analysis prediction model.
+There are two models in this repository.
+Models are being built on different datasets.

 _First dataset is scrabed from [Stanford Sentiment 140 dataset](http://help.sentiment140.com/for-students) ,out of 1.6 million sample i used only 10945 samples due to low computational memory._